Editing Virtual User Profiles

-In case the response is invalid, you will see the "Response body validation error" for this page request in Response codes table of Errors Report, HTML Report and in the log.
+In case the response is invalid, you will see the "Response body validation error" for this page request in a special table Validation errors on pages (hits) as a % of all completed pages (hits) of Errors Report, HTML Report and in the log.

 Response time is less than _ ms: If you check this option, WAPT Pro will make additional validity check of response time.
 The program will treat server response valid if response time is less than the value specified here.

-If response time exceeds this value, you will see the "Response time validation error" for this page request in Response codes table of Errors Report, HTML Report and in the log.
+If response time exceeds this value, you will see the "Response time validation error" for this page request in a special table Validation errors on pages (hits) as a % of all completed pages (hits) of Errors Report, HTML Report and in the log.

 Note that profile validation rules will be applied only to those requests of current profile that have the turned on option Apply profile validation rules in request properties.
 You can uncheck this option for any request if you do not want to apply profile validation rules to it.

 You can use variables to calculate parameters and URL paths.
 Usually variables are defined using functions that parse the actual HTML code of response at run-time.
 But sometimes you may need to use variables just in the first request.
 For this purpose you can define the list of initial variables - click the Initial variables... button.

 Add..: Opens the Add Variable dialog where you can create a new variable and select a function for its calculation.

 Edit..: Opens the Edit Variable dialog where you can edit variable name and the function for its calculation.

 Here you can read the description of WAPT Pro functions.